 No doubt about it, almost every business wants to be on social media.
 But it is not just about having your business on social media.

-So, is your business actively benefiting from your social media customers?
-Are you getting enough from your business’s social media marketing efforts and investments?
+So, is your business actively benefiting from social media?
+Are you getting enough from your business’s social media marketing efforts?

 Are you generating revenue for your business through social media marketing campaigns?